maciejcepielik/to-do-list/README.md

 Want to make your organization more effective?

 Use this web application to manage your daily tasks.
-Add a task, mark the task as complete or delete the task from your to-do list.
+Add a task, mark it as complete, or delete it from your to-do list.
+Additionally, you can show/hide completed tasks and mark all incomplete tasks as done.

 Good  luck! :)